Staff

 Mai Yer is a first-generation college student who was born and raised in Ban Vinia Refugee Camp, Thailand.
 Her family immigrated to the United States when she was 9 years old and resided in Akron, OH but later moved to Sheboygan, WI.
 She received a Bachelor’s Degree in Social Work and a Master’s Degree in Professional Development with an emphasis on Higher Education Administration from the University of Wisconsin-Whitewater.
 She has over 14 years of experience working in higher education specifically with traditionally underserved student populations, cultural programming, and DEI.
 Mai Yer loves to travel and eat local authentic food.
 She believes that the best way to learn about a culture is through food.
 Her strengths are communication, adaptability, organization, and event planning.

-Makayla, a senior student double majoring in Sociology and Psychology, was born and raised in Milwaukee, WI.
-She received her Associate of Arts and Sciences degree from the UWM at Waukesha campus and transferred to UWM in 2021.
-Makayla has a passion for helping others and hopes to continue her education by becoming an LPC.
-She has a passion for working with youth with ADHD, mixed-race individuals, and Native American communities with an interest in working on the reservations she is a descendent of.
-She began working at the Inclusive Excellence Center in Summer 2021.
+Makayla was born and raised in Milwaukee, WI.
+She received her Bachelor of Arts in Psychology and Sociology from UW-Milwaukee in 2023.
+She began working at the Inclusive Excellence Center in Summer of 2021 as student staff, and is excited to continue her work as a professional staff.
 Makayla is excited to use her position to encourage diversity, equity, social justice, and promote an accepting and safe environment for everyone.
-When she is not working, Makayla enjoys hanging out with her 2 cats (Jude and Penni), watching crime shows, playing video games like Stardew Valley, and spending time with friends.
+When she is not working, Makayla enjoys hanging out with her 2 cats (Jude and Penni), watching crime shows, crocheting, playing video games like Stardew Valley, and spending time with friends.

 Intercultural Assistant